sporto/elm-tutorial/edit/editing_the_name.md

 In __src/Players/Edit.elm__ let's trigger this action.

 The `Html.Events` modules has convenient functions like `onKeyUp` and `onKeyDown`.
-But is lacking a function to handle a change on an input field.
+But is lacking a function to handle a change on an input field (a `change` event on an input field triggers only when the user hits enter or moves the focus out).

 Add a new function: